spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 Before running the script, ensure the following:

--- Kubernetes Cluster: A Kubernetes cluster is set up and you have access to it with the necessary privileges to create pods.
+-- Kubernetes Cluster: A Kubernetes cluster is set up, and you have access to it with the necessary privileges to create pods.
 -- Kubeconfig: Ensure you have access to the Kubernetes cluster and the kubeconfig file is available at ~/.kube/config.
 -- DPDK Device Plugin: Make sure the Kubernetes cluster has the DPDK device plugin installed for managing DPDK resources, and that the DPDK network resources are available on the nodes where you plan to deploy the pods.
 -- SR-IOV or DPDK Resources: You should have DPDK VF resources or SR-IOV VF resources configured on your nodes (depending on your resource type).
 This is important to provide the necessary network interface for DPDK.